Game-based Treatment vs. Traditional Therapy: Which is More Effective for Lazy Eye Treatment?

 Atropine Eye Drops

-tropine eye drops blur the vision in the stronger eye to stimulate the weaker eye.
-This treatment is less invasive than patching but demands daily application and may cause undesirable side effects, including photosensitivity.
-The efficacy of atropine for mild amblyopia also diminishes in older patients as the brain has less ability to adapt.
+Atropine eye drops blur the vision in the stronger eye to stimulate the weaker one.
+While less invasive than patching, this treatment requires daily application and may cause side effects like photosensitivity.
+The effectiveness of atropine diminishes in older patients due to the brain’s reduced adaptability.

 Eye Exercises